konflux-ci/architecture/ADR/adr-0008-secret-mgmt-for-user-workloads.md

 ## Consequences

 * The new secret management system will provide a more secure and scalable way for users to manage secrets for their workloads.
 It will also require some additional work to integrate with existing systems and processes.
 A new UI will need to be created to allow users to create and update secret values for their components and provide environment-specific overrides to them.
-* Additionally, some missing parts and todos need to be addressed, such as determining the exact target namespace in case if Environment name is used as a destination for K8s Secret, and determining the trigger when the K8s Secret has to be delivered.
-The use of Argocd's Resource  Argocd's [Resource Hooks](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks/) may be helpful in this regard.
+* Further work to be addressed, mechanisms for determining the exact target namespace in case if Environment name is used as a destination for K8s Secret, and determining the trigger when the K8s Secret has to be delivered.
+The use of ArgoCD's Resource  ArgoCD's [Resource Hooks](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks/) may be helpful in this regard.